danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 This matters because it's a bad user experience.
-Anything that causes doubt or confusion in a user's mind, and distracts them from the job they are looking to do with your app/site/service is a bad experience for them.
+Anything that causes doubt or confusion in a user's mind, and distracts them from the job they are looking to do with an app/site/service is a bad experience for them.

 More than this though, this confusion can be damaging to a business.
 As mentioned earlier, we A/B tested Facebook login in our registration process